DanielGriffiths1182/ruby-codewars-archive/README.md

 39 Concat arrays, return sorted and unique values

-40 Remove all odd numbers from array
+40 Remove all odd numbers from object (array)

-41 Delete every other element in array
+41 Delete every other element in object (array)

-42 Make sure the watermelon can be devided so that each (2) people can have an even number of pieces
+42 Make sure the 'watermelon' can be divided so that each (2) people can have an even number of pieces, return

-43 Fix the operation so that it accurately calculates division
+43 Fix the operation so that it accurately calculates division, run function

-44 Multiply (n) by 5-raised to the power of the number of digits in (n)
+44 Multiply (n) by 5-raised to the power of the number of digits in (n), return integer

-45 Round down with .floor
+45 Round down object (integer) with .floor

-46 Remove first and last element of an array
+46 Remove first and last element of an object (array)

-47 Remove the first character from string#
+47 Remove the first character from object (string)

-47 Using MathPI
+47 Using MathPI, find circumference of a circle given parameters

 48 Given two points P and Q, output the symmetric point of point P about Q. Each argument is a two-element array of integers